 19. RESIGNATION OF MEMBER:

-19.1 Any member wishing to resign membership of the HTA must intimate such intention in writing to the Secretary prior to the 30th June, otherwise he will be liable for the following seasons subscriptions.
+19.1 Any member wishing to resign membership of the HTA must intimate such intention in writing to the Secretary prior to the 30th June, failing which he will be liable for the following seasons annual subscriptions.

 20. PRIVATE ARRANGEMENTS:

 20.1 No Member of the HTA may enter into any form of a lease of trout waters either on his own account or in partnership, without the prior consent of the Committee.
 This excludes any arrangement existing before December 1984.

 21.1 The funds of the HTA shall be deposited in an account with a bank or building society, which shall be operated by the Treasurer in conjunction with the Chairman, Vice Chairman or nominated Committee members.